The Apostolic Community

 Third, the Essenes are the most well known community of Jewish ascetics in the first century.
 Ancient sources describe them as a tightly knit group of men, possibly celibate, who practiced communal ownership of property (Harrington).
 Josephus identified the Essenes as one of the principal Jewish parties and noted that the lifestyle of the Essenes was stringent (Wars II, 8:2-13; Ant.
 XVIII, 1:5).
 The Essenes held many beliefs in common with the Pharisees, such as rewards and punishments after death and the reality of angels.
 In fact, Josephus says that while the Pharisees believed in angels the Essenes in particular preserved the names of the angels.

 Paul likely had contact with the Essenes since there was an Essene quarter in Jerusalem, the presumed site of Yeshua's last supper.
 The nucleus of the Essene movement in Jerusalem was made up of self-proclaimed priests, about 50 of whom are believed to have lived in the Essene Quarter between 30 B.C. and A.D.
 70. Celibate, these Essenes adhered to purity laws far stricter than those followed by Sadducean priests.
-See two informative articles on the Essenes in Jerusalem: Bargil Pixner, Jerusalem's Essene Gateway: Where the Community Lived in Jesus' Time; and M.D.
-Magee, The Essene Quarter of Jerusalem in the Time of Herod.
+See two informative articles on the Essenes in Jerusalem: Bargil Pixner, Jerusalem's Essene Gateway: Where the Community Lived in Jesus' Time.

 Some scholars believe Yochanan the Immerser spent time with the Essenes before commencing his ministry as Messiah's forerunner ("the word of God came to Yochanan in the wilderness," Luke 3:2), but Scripture and Jewish literature make no mention of his association with the Essenes.
 However, the disciples of Yochanan that Paul met in Asia (Acts 19:1-4) may have been Essenes since they knew only the immersion of repentance, a practice of the Essenes, and not Yochanan's revelation of Yeshua as Messiah.